JohnXLivingston/peertube-plugin-livechat/CONTRIBUTING.md

 # Initialize the submodules.
 This command must be run again if any submodules' version changes.
 git submodule update --init --recursive

+# Install NPM dependencies and build the module for the first time:
+npm install

+# Build the plugin after a modification:
+npm run build

 # If you have a fork from the repository, add it as remote (example):
 git remote add me git@github.com:MY_GITHUB_ACCOUNT/peertube-plugin-livechat.git